 Subscribe to my newslettersI promise to keep you updated with helpful content straight to your inbox if you subscribe now.

 “Have patience!”
-How often do we hear these words when we are frustrated, eager for a specific change, or fired up to right an injustice?
+How often do we hear these words when we are frustrated, eager for a specific change, or fired up for right and injustice?
 Patience is glorified as a virtue in our culture, equated with prudence, wisdom, and trust in a higher power‘s timing.
 Some would even say that there is a tyranny of Patience.
-The prudent bide their time, while the rash and impetuous rush heedlessly ahead.

 We are often told that patience is a virtue.
 As children, we learn the merits of patience by waiting silently in supermarket lines, waiting days or weeks for a promised reward, and slowing down to let others go first.
 We enter adolescence impatient for freedom and adulthood, only to be met with the same refrain: “Have patience.”

 But what if patience, at times, enables inaction in the face of preventable harm?
 What if patience reflects complacency more than courage or justice?
-Is patience really what we thought it is?
+Is patience really what we think of it?
 Isn’t there something else we can rely on instead of being patient?

 The psychological appeal of patience

 There is a psychological appeal in patience.
 To wait calmly signifies self-control and poise.
 We pride ourselves on persevering stoically in long lines and traffic jams, wearing our endurance like a badge of honor.
 When we counsel others toward patience, we position ourselves as wise mentors restraining the reckless impulses of youth.
-“You just need to be patient”, or “Wait and see”, some of us so often have been told.
-By framing patience as maturity, we flatter egos and gloss over complicity with potential harm: beyond ego, patience seems only fair.
+“You just need to be patient”, or “Wait and see”.
+Some of us so often have been told that.
+By framing patience as maturity, we flatter egos and gloss over complicity with potential harm.

-Patience is quite seductive, and it’s easy to see why it’s so appealing.
+Patience is quite seductive.
 For the individual, it promises emotional calm, suspension of desire, and faith in long-term rewards.
 For society, patience preserves stability and gradual change, keeping unruly impulses in check.
 There is a romantic notion that if we wait long enough with equanimity, conditions will improve.
 Patience flatters our sense of wisdom and self-restraint.
 We convince ourselves that slow and steady prudence wins the race.

-This notion spans philosophical traditions; a core tenet across schools of thought is that patience indicates trust, acceptance, and spiritual peace.
+This notion also spans philosophical traditions.
+A core tenet across schools of thought is that patience indicates trust, acceptance, and spiritual peace.
 But why does patience retain such romanticized allure?
 We can say that it’s because beyond flattering our self-control, patience grants reassurance.
 Believing that good things come to those who wait fosters hope during hardship.
 But gradualism is too easily co-opted as an excuse for complacent inaction.
 And specially when circumstances are unjust, patience can lead or keep us in unwanted situations.

 The glacial pace of change throughout history tells us that patience alone rarely inspires social progress.
 As a simple example, if the oppressed throughout history had been universally patient, would we have seen an end to any of the injustices that inspired revolutions and activism?
 You tell me.

 History brims with tragic examples where the oppressed were told to wait patiently for their rights rather than demanding change.
-Early suffragists like Susan B. Anthony and Elizabeth Cady Stanton devoted their lives to securing women’s right to vote.
+I have my personal opinion about feminism, but we can agree that early suffragists like Susan B. Anthony and Elizabeth Cady Stanton devoted their lives to securing women’s right to vote.
 Many insisted women should patiently rely on men’s better natures to extend rights in time.
 Today, we recognize the absurdity of waiting decades for basic equality that requires urgent redress.
 We also acknowledge now that colonial independence movements could not afford to wait for colonizers’ benevolence.

 More often, patience serves the powerful, who benefit from the status quo.
 For the marginalized, patience can be an imperative imposed by those who will not be harmed by waiting indefinitely.
 Patience governs the powerless by convincing them their desires for change are naive and reckless.
 The marginalized are lectured about patience without acknowledging how much easier waiting proves for the privileged.
 Impatience is frequently cast as an emotional, rebellious agenda driven only by individual grievances.
 Characterizing marginalized voices as impatient delegitimizes their pain as irrational outbursts.